-As a member of B-complex vitamins, niacin aids in the normal functioning of the human digestive system, promoting a healthy appetite, properly functioning nerves, and a glowing skin.
+Niacin aids in the normal functioning of the human digestive system, promoting a healthy appetite, properly functioning nerves, and glowing skin.

 Reduces Cholesterol Levels

-Intake of large quantities of niacin, which would be 1100 or more milligrams in a day, has been proven to considerably reduce the levels of bad LDL cholesterol and raise the good HDL cholesterol, which prevents the thickening of artery walls and conditions like atherosclerosis.
+Intake of niacin-rich foods has been proven to considerably reduce the levels of bad LDL cholesterol and raise the good HDL cholesterol.
+This prevents the thickening of artery walls and conditions like atherosclerosis.

 Niacin is a water-soluble vitamin that can travel through the humanand the body has the option to discharge an excess of such vitamins through the process of urination.
 Therefore, such vitamins may be administered to human beings through both food and liquid, since our body does need a constant supply.

 Vitamin B3 performs the important function of converting proteins,, and fats into energy.

 Improves Mental Health

-Even mental derangement and associated conditions may be cured with the administration of niacin supplements or medicinal drugs.
+Even mental derangement and associated conditions may be treated with the administration of niacin supplements or medicinal drugs.

 Although it is rare to have a niacin deficiency that requires supplementation, modern society may actually benefit from supplementary forms of niacin to treat various body ailments.
-All three forms of niacin have different effects on human body.
-Niacinamide has prominent anti-inflammatory contents, whereas Nicotinic acid & Inositol hexaniacinate may affect the circulation of the blood.
+All three forms of niacin have different effects on the human body.
+Niacinamide has prominent anti-contents, whereas nicotinic acid and inositol hexaniacinate may affect the circulation of the blood.
 You may use niacin or vitamin B3 supplements with regular meals or even in liquids.

 Word of Caution: Niacin may have a drug effect when taken in very high dosages, and as always, it is best to consult a doctor or medical professional before taking any supplements or changing your diet in any considerable way.